FeddericoWayne/Social-Network-API/README.md

   Once a GET request for user/thought is sent successfully, the API will return queried data; once a user/friend/thought/reaction POST request is sent successfully, the API will return a message to notify the user that a new user/friend/thought/reaction has been created/added; once a user/thought PUT request is sent successfully, the API will return a message notifying the user accordingly; once a user/friend/thought/reaction DELETE request is sent successfully, the API will return a message notifying the user that the user/friend/thought/reaction has been removed/deleted.

+  If the user attemps to create a new user that already exists in the database, the API will send a duplicate data alert.
 If at any point the mongoDB User/ Thought collection is empty when queried, the user will get a message that says no data is found.
 If at any point the user enters a user ID/ thought ID/ reaction ID that doesn't exist in the database, the user will be alerted accordingly.
 If the user tries to add himself as a friend or add the same person as a friend multiple times, the API will return a message that alerts the user that such request isn't allowed.

   The URL of the demo video:

   The URL of the Github repo is: https://github.com/FeddericoWayne/Social-Network-API

+  API CRUD operation screenshots:

   User GET request for all users:
   <img src="./assets/images/login-screenshot.png">